pleumann/pasta80/README.md

 * [ZX Spectrum 128K](https://en.wikipedia.org/wiki/ZX_Spectrum#ZX_Spectrum_128)
 * [ZX Spectrum Next](https://www.specnext.com)

-The compiler follows the single-pass recursive-descent approach advocated by [Niklaus Wirth](https://de.wikipedia.org/wiki/Niklaus_Wirth), inventor of Pascal, in his books and lectures.
+The compiler follows the single-pass recursive-descent approach championed by [Niklaus Wirth](https://de.wikipedia.org/wiki/Niklaus_Wirth), inventor of Pascal, in his books and lectures.
 It doesn't have an explicit syntax tree, but instead generates code on the fly during parsing.
 As a result, the compiler might not always generate the most efficient code possible (it definitely cannot compete with LLVM and doesn't try to), but it's very fast.

 ## Supported language elements

 The supported Pascal dialect is an almost exact clone of the original [Turbo Pascal 3.0](https://en.wikipedia.org/wiki/Turbo_Pascal) for CP/M (see [this manual](https://bitsavers.trailing-edge.com/pdf/borland/turbo_pascal/Turbo_Pascal_Version_3.0_Reference_Manual_1986.pdf) for details).
-So you have at your disposal these language elements:
+So you have at your disposal the following language elements:

 * All the basic data types (`Boolean`, `Byte`, `Char`, `Integer`, `Pointer`, `Real` and `String`).
 * `array of`, `record`, `set of`, enumerations, subranges and pointers as a way of building new data types.